Sharp upper tail behavior of line ensembles via the tangent method: Line ensembles, monotonicity Brownian estimates

 The existence of the line ensemble $\h$ and its Brownian Gibbs property is proven in \cite{corwin2016kpz} (see also \cite{nica2021intermediate}); in fact, by later results characterizing the law of line ensembles by the distribution of the top curve \cite{dimitrov2021characterizationH}, this line ensemble is also unique in law.
+The Gibbs property of $\cP$ is established in \cite[Theorem 3.1]{corwin2014brownian}.

-We note that the above specification of the Hamiltonian differs from \cite[Theorem~2.15 (iii)]{corwin2016kpz}, which does not include the $\smash{2t^{2/3}}$ pre-factor in the Hamiltonian.
+We note that the above specification of the Hamiltonian for $\h$ differs from \cite[Theorem~2.15 (iii)]{corwin2016kpz}, which does not include the $\smash{2t^{2/3}}$ pre-factor in the Hamiltonian.
 This is due to a neglecting of a Jacobian factor which should be present, and so the correct Hamiltonian for $\h$ is indeed as stated in Proposition~\ref{p.scaled gibbs}.
-To clarify this point we write out the proof of Proposition~\ref{p.scaled gibbs} in Appendix~\ref{app.hamiltonian}.
+To clarify this point we write out the proof of Proposition~\ref{p.scaled gibbs} (i) in Appendix~\ref{app.hamiltonian}.
+A different fix involving a certain shift of the curves in the line ensemble to obtain the Hamiltonian of $\exp(t^{1/3}x)$ was adopted in \cite{wu2021tightness}.